119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 1. Find a Reputable Auto Recycler

 You must research a licensed scrap car removal service in your area.
-A genuine scrap car buyer will pay you cash on the spot and offer free towing services.
+A reliable scrap car buyer will pay you cash on the spot and offer free towing.

 2. Check the Scrap Value